-The current UN High Commissioner for Human Rights, Mrs. Navanethem Pillay, High Commissioner for Human Rights in an intervention made at the High-level Meeting on Human Rights, Sexual Orientation and Gender Identity, United Nations (New York) Thursday, 18 December 2008 stated: "there are those who argue that because sexual orientation or gender identity are not explicitly mentioned in any of the conventions and covenants, there would be no protection.
-My response is that such a position is untenable in legal terms, which is confirmed by the evolving jurisprudence.
-The principle of universality admits no exception.
+The UN High Commissioner for Human Rights, Ms. Navanethem Pillay, in a statement to a High-level Meeting on Human Rights, Sexual Orientation and Gender Identity, United Nations (New York) Thursday, 18 December 2008, affirmed: "The principle of universality admits no exception.
 Human rights truly are the birthright of all human beings. (...)
 Sadly, ... there remain too many countries which continue to criminalize sexual relations between consenting adults of the same sex in defiance of established human rights law.
-Ironically many of these laws, like Apartheid laws that criminalized sexual relations between consenting adults of different races, are relics of the colonial era and are increasingly becoming recognized as anachronistic and as inconsistent both
+Ironically many of these laws, like Apartheid laws that criminalized sexual relations between consenting adults of different races, are relics of the colonial era and are increasingly becoming recognized as anachronistic and as inconsistent both with international law and with traditional values of dignity, inclusion and respect for all...
+It is our task and our challenge to move beyond a debate on whether all human beings have rights - for such questions were long ago laid to rest by the Universal Declaration - and instead to secure the climate for implementation...
+Those who are lesbian, gay or bisexual, those who are transgender, transsexual or intersex, are full and equal members of the human family, and are entitled to be treated as such."